Sub-Riemannian interpolation inequalities: Optimal transport and interpolation inequalities

-Furthermore, since local semiconvexity is invariant by diffeomorphisms, and since $\mis$ is smooth, Alexandrov theorem in $\R^n$ (see, e.g. \cite[Thm.\ A.5]{FR-mass}) yields that $\psi$ is twice differentiable $\mis$-a.e. on $M$, and for such $x$, its second differential can be computed according to Definition~\ref{d:secdif} and Remark~\ref{r:secdifftwice}.
-Hence, since $\mu_0 \ll \mis$, then
+We consider now the case $x \in \mathcal{M}^\psi$.
+Since local semiconvexity is invariant by diffeomorphisms, and since $\mis$ is smooth, Alexandrov theorem in $\R^n$ (see e.g.\ \cite[Thm.\ A.5]{FR-mass}) yields that $\psi$ is twice differentiable at $\mis$-a.e.\ point $x \in \mathcal{M}^\psi$, and its second differential can be computed according to Definition~\ref{d:secdif} and Remark~\ref{r:secdifftwice}.
+Hence, since $\mu_0 \ll \mis$, the map

-is differentiable for $\mu_0$-a.e. $x \in M$, and its differential is computed as in \eqref{eq:differentiability}.
+is differentiable for $\mu_0$-a.e.\ $x \in \mathcal{M}^\psi$, and its differential is computed as in \eqref{eq:differentiability}.